aws-samples/amazon-efs-developer-zone/README.md

 The filesystem is the resource that stores your files and directories.
 EFS grows with your storage needs.
 You don’t have to provision the storage up front.
 The filesystem is located in an AWS region and stores your data under the covers across multiple availability zones within that region.

 You can create an EFS file system via, AWS Console, CLI, or API(via SDK).
-And here we will use CloudFormation to set up the filesystem now.
+And here we will use [AWS CloudFormation](https://docs.aws.amazon.com/cloudformation/) to set up the filesystem now.

 The bare minimum to describe a filesystem resource is shown here:

 ```yaml